rpbouman/huey/README.md

 Aggregates are special expressions that calculate a result on a group of attribute values.
 Aggregates cannot be placed on the horizontal or vertical axes of the pivot table.
 Rather, they can used to create cells appearing at the intersection of the row and column headers.

+### Export
+Huey provides export capabilities so you can use the results of your analysis outside huey.
+The export dialog lets you export query results by downloading it as csv, parquet, or JSON file, or you can choose to have your results copied to your operating system clipboard.

+Apart from the result data, Huey also lets you export the SQL statements that would produce the query result.